Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: Experiments

 \subsection{Main Results and Analysis}

 We present the detailed experimental results in Table \ref{tab:main_results}.
-Overall, the results shows that both leading proprietary and major open-source models unfortunately exhibit significant vulnerabilities when confronted with our proposed speech-audio composition attacks.
+Overall, the results show that both leading proprietary and major open-source models, unfortunately, exhibit significant vulnerabilities when confronted with our proposed speech-audio composition attacks.

-\textbf{Proprietary Models Exhibit Exploitable Loopholes.} As seen in the results, while top-tier models like Gemini 2.5 Pro demonstrate some defensive capabilities, they are far from infallible.
-Particularly under the speech-audio mixture attack, Gemini 2.5 Pro shows a high attack success rate of 88.56\%, and its success rate for the Multi-speaker Dialogue attack is also significant at 63.93\%.
+\textbf{Proprietary Models Exhibit Exploitable Loopholes.} As seen in the results, while top-tier models like Gemini 2.5 Pro demonstrate some defensive capabilities, they still suffer severely from attacks in SACRED-Bench.
+Particularly under the SAO attack, Gemini 2.5 Pro shows a high ASR of 88.56\%, and its success rate for the MSD attack is also significant at 63.93\%.
 This suggests that current safety mechanisms may be more focused on analyzing explicit textual instructions, while being less capable of identifying implicit malicious intent conveyed through non-speech audio or complex conversational structures.

-\textbf{Open-Source Models Largely Lack Effective Audio Safeguards.} The results indicate that multimodal models from the open-source community are almost entirely defenseless against SACRED attacks.
-For instance, Qwen2.5-Omni-7B and Qwen2-Audio-7B have attack success rates approaching 100\% in most tests.
-This reflects a critical gap in the current open-source ecosystem: while the pursuit of performance and functionality is paramount, insufficient attention has been paid to the security of multimodal inputs, especially the robustness against complex audio scenarios.
+\textbf{Open-Source Models Largely Lack Effective Audio Safeguards.} The results indicate that open-source multimodal models are largely defenceless against SACRED-Bench attacks.
+For instance, Qwen2.5-Omni-7B and Qwen2-Audio-7B have ASRs approaching 100\% in most tests.
+This reflects the fact that most attention in safety has been paid to text modality, and advocates more efforts to be paid to ensure the safety of multimodal inputs, especially the robustness against complex audio scenarios.